egoist/tyu-deprecated/README.md

 })
 ```

-Then run `test-vue-app` in your project as follows:
+Then run `npx test-vue-app` (when it's installed locally) or `test-vue-app` (when it's installed globally) in your project as follows:

 <img src="https://i.loli.net/2017/10/07/59d8e9faeb53c.png" alt="test-vue-app" width="600">